 A classic pattern that gets the job done.
 It has a bigger profile making it easier to see, and best of all it just plain works.
 A great fly for picking off the big fish in pod, and with its higher visibility it also tends to float longer without floatant.
 We find it helps to throw this more natural pattern in the pod of fish after it’s been pressured for a while with other patterns.

-This is one of those flies that fails to produce for us.
+This is one of those flies that never fails to produce for us.
 It’s ability to imitate a wide variety for bugs and baitfish makes it a go-to streamer pattern during the spring.
 A Size 10 in black is an awesome small leech or sculpin imitation and can fish very well unweighted on a sink tip or trout spey setup.

 The perfect imitation for a small sculpin!
 We love to fish this fly in natural, olive, and black in slower riffley water with a sink tip.
 We find that big fish are very willing to crush this fly throughout the year, but is an especially great pattern in the Spring.